| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 | A | |

-An Agent is an Operating Asset which is able to participate actively to Behaviors, to produce and react to Outcome Events.
-1. Agents participate to Action Processes (Active Participant) and/or conduct Action Processes (Performed Process).
-2. Agents participate to Interaction Process (Scenario Participant) describing how they interact with other Agents.
-These actions and interactions define Agents boundaries described by Service Interfaces.
+An Agent Type is an Operating Asset Type which is able to participate actively to Behavior Types, to produce and react to Outcome Events.
+1. Agent Types participate to Action Process Typees (Active Participant) and/or conduct Action Process Typees (Performed Process).
+2. Agent Types participate to Interaction Process Type (Scenario Participant) describing how they interact with other Agent Types.
+These actions and interactions define Agent Types boundaries described by Service Interfaces.

 |